Who can witness a Power of Attorney in the UK – Solicitor or not?

 To present a Power of Attorney overseas, it will require legalisation in order for this to be used in a legal capacity.
 In all instances, the original is required to be processed.
 Dependant on the destination country and whether this is a personal or company POA, it will likely need to go through several steps.
 This includes:

-- Solicitor certification
+- Solicitor witnessed co-signature

 - Apostille stamp at the Foreign and Commonwealth Office